borelli28/CS-notes/crafting-interpreters.md

 Compiling: Translating a source language into another source language, usually a lower-level one, without executing it.

 Interpreting: Reading source code and execute it immediately.

+### A High Level Language

+#### Dynamic Typing
+Variables can store values of any type, and the type of a variable is determined at runtime.

+#### Automatic Memory Management
+Reference counting: Keep track of how many references there are to an object, and when the count reaches zero, the object is deleted.

+Garbage collection: The runtime periodically looks for objects that are no longer reachable and deletes them.